-The sector focus of the West Midlands Innovation Programme represents the sector strengths and major market opportunities from the West Midlands Local Industrial Strategy.
+The sector focus of the West Midlands Innovation Programme represents the sector strengths and primary clusters across the West Midlands Local Industrial Strategy and the West Midlands Plan for Growth.

 Find out more about our partner organisations below.